 Having an advocate to assist with audits, levies, liens, collections, appeals, and criminal tax matters is critical.
 At Greenwood Law, we help our clients – both individuals and businesses – effectively navigate these issues.
 Our experienced Rock Island tax lawyer recognizes what is at stake and understands how government tax agencies approach a variety of cases.
 We are prepared to assist you from beginning to end, from administrative hearings to court proceedings to appeals, if necessary.
 Our firm can also integrate tax and estate planning strategies to minimize your tax burden and maximize what you can leave to your loved ones.

-If you are in trouble with the IRS, call (309) 790-7003 or contact us online to schedule a free initial consultation.
+If you are in trouble with the IRS, call (309) 790-7003 or contact us online to schedule an initial consultation.
 Our veteran-owned firm proudly offers discounts to active and retired military service members, union members, and disabled veterans.

 Individuals and businesses alike dread the possibility of an IRS audit.
 When the IRS chooses to audit an element of your return, they more heavily scrutinize the information you included.
 There are several types of audits you could be subject to, and some are more inconvenient (and serious) than others.